jasonstorey3/startup/README.md

 dont have a # in your password for your data base haha

 go to environment variables to setup credentials for startup

+use bcrypt to encypt password when storing them in a database

+use cookie parser middleware to manage user authentication tokens stored in cookies